 Note that for anti-aliased glyphs, you can ‘set the colour’ by using direct rendering as described in this answer.

-A lot of people have difficulties to understand this topic, because they think of glyphs as fixed-width or fixed-height ‘cells’, like those of fonts used in terminals/consoles.
-This assumption is not valid with most ‘modern’ font formats, even for bitmapped-based ones like PCF or BDF.
+A lot of people have difficulties to understand this topic, because they think of glyphs as fixed-width or fixed-height ‘cells’, like those of fonts used in terminals or consoles.
+This assumption is not valid with most ‘modern’ font formats, it even fails for bitmapped-based ones like PCF or BDF.

-Rather, the character size is indeed the size of an abstract square, called the EM, used by typographers to design fonts.
+Rather, the character size is indeed the size of an abstract square, called the EM Square, used by typographers to design fonts.
 Scaling two distinct fonts to the same character size, be it expressed in points or pixels, generally results in bitmaps with distinct dimensions!

-Note that historically, the EM corresponded to the width of a capital ‘M’ in Latin typefaces.
+Note that historically, the EM Square corresponded to the width of a capital ‘M’ in Latin typefaces (thus the name).
 However, later improvements in typography led to designs that greatly deviate from this rule.
 Today, it is not possible to connect the EM size to a specific font ‘feature’ in a reliable way.

 This is not possible in general.
-Reason is that hinting distorts the glyph shape for optimal rasterization, and this process sometimes creates outlines which have considerably different metrics.
-The TrueType format provides the (optional) ‘hdmx’ table which contains device horizontal metrics for selected pixel sizes, but even here the vertical metrics are missing.
+Reason is that hinting distorts the glyph shape for optimal rasterization, and this process sometimes creates outlines that have considerably different metrics.
+The TrueType format provides the (optional) ‘hdmx’ table that contains device horizontal metrics for selected pixel sizes, but even here the vertical metrics are missing.